 Yarrow is astringent and helps stop external and internal bleeding, which made the tincture a popular remedy for heavy menstrual bleeding and nosebleeds.

-Yarrow is a natural antiseptic and antibiotic, making it useful for infections inside the body and out.
+It is a natural antiseptic and antibiotic for infections inside the body and out.
 Make an infusion of yarrow flowers and drink to help relieve congestion and stimulate digestion.
 Also use the infusion as a wash for eczema, oily skin, and wounds.

 From a flower essence perspective, yarrow is useful for those who are particularly affected by their surroundings.
 It is wonderful for counselors, teachers and healers.
 It helps strengthen the aura and harmonizes one's spiritual nature with the physical world.

 As you can see, flower medicine has far reaching effects for mind, body and spirit.
-Whether enjoying a single wildflower, an herbal brew, or a flower essence remedy, flower therapy has the power to heal, inspire, and touch your heart.
+Whether enjoying a single wildflower, an herbal brew, or flowers for emotions, flower therapy has the power to heal, inspire, and touch your heart.

 Flower Therapy: Healing with Flowers page updated 03/2020